-Nevertheless, being able to diagnose cold symptoms in young babies quickly is important to help ease discomfort and prevent illnesses developing into more serious conditions.
+Nevertheless, being able to diagnose cold symptoms in young babies quickly is important to help ease discomfort and prevent illnesses from developing into more serious conditions.

 This blog post explores the initial signs and symptoms of a cold to look out for, simple steps to treat a baby’s cold and how this may affect plagiocephaly treatment.

-How do I Know if my Baby has a Cold?
+How do I Know if My Baby has a Cold?

 Symptoms of a cold are often easy to spot and are not too dissimilar to the symptoms we experience as adults.
-A stuffy, runny or congested nose is often the first tell-tale sign your baby may be suffering with a cold but there are a few other symptoms to be aware of.
+A stuffy, runny or congested nose is often the first tell-tale sign your baby may be suffering from a cold but there are a few other symptoms to be aware of.
 They include:

 - General fussiness or signs of discomfort.

 - Sneezing and coughing which increases during the night.